 • If a brace was applied after surgery, it should be left in place until directed to remove it by your surgeon.
-It may be removed to shower and change clothes, but should be worn at all other times, including while sleeping.
+It may be removed to shower and change clothes, but should be worn at all other times, including while sleeping for the first two weeks.
+It may be removed to ice the knee.